mathesar-foundation/mathesar-wiki/team/responsibilities/repo-admin.md

   - Assignee:
     - Make sure to assign the issue if someone wants to claim it and the issue is not restricted to maintainers.
     - Make sure to un-assign the issue if there has been no activity from a community contributor from the last 1 week, as per our [contributing guidelines](/community/contributing)
+  - Notifications about the GitHub bot marking an issue `stale`: If the issue already exists, remove the stale label otherwise add a comment and close it as done.

 - If a comment or issue can be considered user feedback or helpful for marketing materials, please flag it to the owners of these responsibilities ([user feedback](/team/responsibilities/user-feedback), [marketing](/team/responsibilities/marketing.md)) respectively.

+### Acting on notifications from GitHub Discussions

+Flag discussion-related notifications to the marketing and user feedback teams for a response.
+This can be done by sending a notification to the [Marketing](https://matrix.to/#/#marketing:matrix.mathesar.org) channel and tagging the owner of [user feedback](/team/responsibilities/user-feedback) and [marketing](/team/responsibilities/marketing.md) responsibilities.

+### Assigning reviewers fairly

+Depending if the PR is related to the backend or frontend, assign it to a core team member who has the least no of reviews already assigned.

 ### Triage